Web Content Display

-Up to 2012, the database of members worldwide was located in India for members residing in India, and located in a data centers in India and the United States for members not residing in India.
-(Prospective) members filled out paper forms; this information was entered at national or regional level in spreadsheets, and sent via email to USA which may be forwarded to India (in case of prospective members not residing in India), where it was entered into the database.
+Up to 2012, the database of members worldwide was located in India for members residing in India, and located in a data centres in India and the United States for members not residing in India.
+(Prospective) members filled out paper forms; this information was entered at national or regional level in spread sheets, and sent via email to USA which may be forwarded to India (in case of prospective members not residing in India), where it was entered into the database.
 For members residing in India, the information on the paper forms was directly entered into the database by coordinators.
-This system will be phased out during 2012.
+This system was phased out during 2012.

-In 2012, a new data management system will gradually be introduced, located in the USA, with the name AIMS (Abhyasi Information Management System).
-AIMS will be installed in one or more servers owned and rented at data centers located in India and the USA.
+In 2012, a new data management system was introduced, located in the USA, with the name AIMS (Abhyasi Information Management System).
+AIMS was installed in servers owned and rented at data centres located in India and the USA.

-For most countries, an online interface ( web form ) will enable persons to apply for registration as member of SRCM and for a membership card directly with AIMS in the USA.
-Certain specific information will be forwarded to a vendor located in India where the Membership Card will be produced.
-For some countries, paper forms may continue to be used, before the data is entered into AIMS.
+For most countries, an online interface (web form) enables persons to apply for registration as member of SRCM and for a membership card directly with AIMS in the USA.
+Certain specific information is forwarded to a vendor located in India where the Membership Card is produced.
+For some countries, paper forms continue to be used, before the data is entered into AIMS.
 SRCM issues membership cards, which are manufactured in India.

-For India, paper forms will be used for the foreseeable future; the information on the paper forms will be entered into the database by coordinators.
-However, SRCM may, when appropriate, choose to utilize the web form for Indian members who are able to submit their details online.
+For India, paper forms may still be used; the information on the paper forms will be entered into the database by coordinators.
+SRCM also utilises the web form for Indian members who are able to submit their details online.

 In addition, SRCM occasionally processes personal data related to non-members (e.g., family or friends of members that participate in events or hold subscriptions to magazines or book series).
 This data may be submitted by the persons themselves or by others, e.g., a member of SRCM submitting registration information for a seminar for his family, or giving a magazine subscription as a present to a family member.

 In addition, SRCM may process data related to former members, e.g., when they maintain subscriptions to SRCM magazines or other publications after their membership has expired.
-Certain specific information will be forwarded to a vendor located in India where the publication subscriptions, audio, video, photographs and other print media are produced and distributed under license fro SRCM.
+Certain specific information will be forwarded to a vendor located in India where the publication subscriptions, audio, video, photographs and other print media are produced and distributed under licence from SRCM.

 Updating and correction

-SRCM strives to update any out-dated information and correct any inaccurate information.
-When the personal information of members of SRCM has changed, e.g., in case of change of address, or when their data needs correction, members are requested to submit an on-line notification form, available at http://www.sahajmarg.org/idcard/landingPageforCardRequest
+SRCM strives to update any outdated information and correct any inaccurate information.
+When the personal information of members of SRCM has changed, e.g., in case of change of address, or when their data needs correction, members are requested to submit an on-line notification form, available at https://apps.sahajmarg.org/idcard/updateCardRequest?action=update